deKuddus/larak-comments/README.md

 ## Overview

-This package can be used to comment on any model you have in your application.
+This package can be used to comment and rating on any model you have in your application.

-All comments are stored in a single table with a polymorphic relation for content and a polymorphic relation for the user who posted the comment.
+All comments and ratings are stored in a single table with a polymorphic relation for content and a polymorphic relation for the user who posted the comment.

 ### Features

-- View comments
+- View comments & ratings
-- Create comments
+- Create comments & ratings
-- Delete comments
+- Delete comments & ratings
-- Edit comments
+- Edit comments & ratings
 - Reply to comments
 - Authorization rules
 - Support localization